aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/zarchiveloadoptions/_index.md

 public class ZArchiveLoadOptions
 ```

-Options with which [ZArchive](../../com.aspose.zip/zarchive) is loaded from compressed file.
+Options with which [ZArchive](../../com.aspose.zip/zarchive) is loaded from a compressed file.
 Contains event raised on extraction.
 ## Constructors

 | Constructor | Description |